 Throughout its long history the Beauchamp Tower has been used on and off to house high ranking prisoners.
 Its large size and close location to the Lieutenant's Lodgings, now the Queen's House, made the Beauchamp Tower perfect for housing important prisoners.
 Lady Jane Rochford, lady-in-waiting to Queen Catherine Howard, the fifth wife of King Henry VIII, was interogated in the Beauchamp Tower prior to the Queen's trial.
 Lady Rochford's confession within its walls was instrumental in bringing about the tragic death of Catherine Howard.
 Her interrogation was said to have driven her insane, the terrified Lady Rochford was beheaded on nearby Tower Green on the same day as Queen Catherine on 13th February, 1542.

 The Beauchamp Tower is most famous for its graffiti, which was carved between the sixteenth and seventeenth centuries, a period of religious and political upheaval when the Tower of London became the country's foremost state prison.
 Amongst many inscriptions to be found on its walls is one to the tragic Lady Jane Grey, nine days Queen of England.
-From her window near the the Queen's House in the Tower, on 12th February, 1554, the seventeen year old Lady Jane watched her young husband go from the Beauchamp Tower to his execution on Tower Hill, and saw his bleeding headless body carried back for burial at the Tower Chapel of St. Peter ad Vincula.
-She herself was executed later the same day.
+From her window near the Queen's House in the Tower, on 12th February 1554, the seventeen-year-old Lady Jane watched her young husband go from the Beauchamp Tower to his execution on Tower Hill and saw his bleeding headless body carried back for burial at the Tower Chapel of St. Peter ad Vincula.
+She was executed later the same day.

 The Victorian architect Anthony Salvin was appointed in 1851 to 'restore' the Tower to a pseudo-medieval form so it could be opened to the public.
 He repaired doors and windows, recreated the battlements and improved the outside facade.